The Golden Donut Short Story Contest Rules

 A panel of readers will select their 12 favorite stories and then forward them to the final judge.
 All decisions are final.
 The judge will review and send the winning entry to the WPA.

-Heather Graham, the international bestselling author of over 200 novels with 60 million books in print, is the final contest judge.
+Linda Landrigan is the editor-in-chief of Alfred Hitchcock's Mystery Magazine.
 She will read the top twelve entries and then pick the winning story.

 Announced at the Banquet